ianwdunlop/COSHH-API/README.md

 ### Running

 Copy the `.env_example` file to `.env`.
 Change the values to match your local setup.
 For example, point `COSHH_DATA_VOLUME` to where the
 `assets` data files are stored on your local machine.
 The `COSHH_DATA_VOLUME` is mounted into the docker container and the files are read from there.
+There is an example `labs.csv` file within the assets directory.
+You will also need a `projects.csv` and also a `usernames.txt` file if you are not using LDAP.
+There is an example usernames file within the testdata directory.

 ```bash
 make run